Forward Helix Piercing (Anti-helix Piercing): Pain, Cost, Healing Time, Benefits, Jewelry, Sizes, Risks, Aftercare

 When Can I Change My Forward Helix Piercing?

-You should wait until your helix piercing is fully healed to change it.
+You should wait until your Forward Helix piercing is fully healed to change it.
 This typically takes between 6 months to 9 months.
 However, this timeframe could be longer if you don’t take proper care of the piercing or if you have complications.

 It can also just depend on the person.
 For example, some people require a full year before their piercings are completely